Cerebrospinal fluid culture

 If bacteria are present, you may have bacterial meningitis.
 Other possible infections include tuberculosis and fungal infections.
 Some bacteria or viruses can also be detected using special tests.

 Finding bacteria does not necessarily mean the infection is contagious, unless it is meningococcal meningitis.
+It may also include:

 - Aseptic meningitis